Easy How To Raw Wood Furniture Finish

 Getting The Raw Wood Furniture Look

-I started my project with my electric Orbital Sander and a 180 grit sandpaper.
-Carefully I sanded all of the surfaces that I could reach.
-The old varnish sanded down easy on the top surfaces but underneath where it was more protected was a bit harder.
-I changed out the pad frequently to keep if from gumming up on the pads.
-When sanding, I was careful not to sand all of the old varnish off.
+I changed out the pad frequently to keep it from gumming up on the pads.
+When sanding, I was careful not to sand all of the old varnishes off.
 Just enough to see the raw wood.
-I left some areas with the old varnish to add character that only an existing aged finish could give.
+I left some areas with the old varnish to add a character that only an existing aged finish could give.

 Using The Right Tools For A Raw Wood Furniture Finish

 The corners and tight areas would have to have another tool to get into those tight areas.
-For these areas I used my Dremel Tool.
+For these areas, I used my Dremel Tool.
 It came with a triangle sanding head and pads.
 It worked like magic.
 The raw wood furniture finish was starting to come together!
 I left a bit of the old darkened varnish in the cracks and around the inside of the corners.
 It almost looked like someone had glazed it in the corners.
 Nice!

 Cleaning The Raw Wood After Sanding

 The surfaces were carefully cleaned with denatured alcohol.
 The alcohol evaporates quickly and doesn’t add moisture to the wood.
 This was necessary to remove all the leftover dust from all the sanding.
-I used a paper towel, but probably should have used a cotton cloth.
+I used a paper towel but probably should have used a cotton cloth.

-Touching Up The Stain
+Touching Up With Gel Stain

 How To Seal Raw Wood Furniture